takeshape/takeshape-starter-redwood/README.md

 4. In the terminal on your local machine, clone this repo with `git clone https://github.com/takeshape/takeshape-starter-redwood`

-5. Open the project directory and edit `.env`.
+5. Open the project directory and edit `.env.example`.
 Replace `Your-Endpoint-Here` with your endpoint, and `Your-Api-Key-Here` with your TakeShape project's api key.
+When you're done, save it and rename the file to `.env`.

 6. Run `yarn rw dev` from the root directory of the project in your terminal.